 Item Number 8.
 How many times has your current spouse been married (including annulled marriages and marriages to the same person)?
 If your current spouse has been married before, provide the following information about your current spouse's prior spouse including spouse's prior spouse full name, immigration status, date of birth, country of birth, country of citizenship or nationality, date of marriage with prior spouse, date marriage ended with prior spouse, and how the marriage ended with prior spouse.
-If your current spouse had more than one previous marriage, use Part 15.
+If your current spouse had more than one previous marriage, use Part 16.
 Additional Information to provide the information requested.
 If your spouse was married to the same person more than one time, provide the requested information about each marriage separately.

 Item Number 9.
-If you have more than one previous marriage, provide the requested information about your prior spouse including full name, immigration status, date of birth, country of birth, country of citizenship or nationality, date of marriage with prior spouse, date marriage ended with prior spouse, and how the marriage ended with prior spouse.
-If your current spouse had more than one previous marriage, use Part 15.
-Additional Information to provide the information requested.
+If you were married before, provide the requested information about your prior spouse including full name, immigration status, date of birth, country of birth, country of citizenship or nationality, date of marriage with prior spouse, date marriage ended with prior spouse, and how the marriage ended with prior spouse.
+If you have more than one previous marriage, provide that information in the space provided in Part 16.
+Additional Information.
 If you were married to the same person more than one time, provide the requested information about each marriage separately.

-Part 10.
+Part 11.
 Information About Your Children